SimplGy/simplgy.github.io/blog/_posts/2015-02-16-scott-adams-fails.md

 ## Summary/Key Takeaways

-An uncommonly straight-forward and practical how-to guide to success from the mind of an engineer turned cartoonist.

 * The unit of measure is personal energy and happiness
 * Evaluate things for yourself
 * Use a strategy of diverse skill building (including hard and soft skills)